nathanrpage97/lua-fort/README.md

 ## Roadmap

 There are a few things that I would like to add with lua fort.
 This list is in chronological order.

 - [x] lua ≥ 5.1 support
 - [x] CI testing across versions
-- [X] Documentation site
+- [x] Documentation site
 - [x] UTF-8 support
 - [x] Unit testing
+- [x] Detailed Examples (from libfort)
+- [ ] First release on luarocks
 - [ ] More detailed usage documentation
-  - Detailed Examples
-- [ ] First release on luarocks
+- [ ] Add custom border style